laihongpleng/laihongpleng/README.md

 - 💬 Ask me about **Personal Development**
 - 📫 How to reach me: **laihongpleng@gmail.com**
 - 😄 Pronouns: **She/Her**
-- ⚡ Fun fact: I love watching Kdrama,Cdrama,America drama.I'm kinda a bit shy person and have a hard time start the conversation,but if you talk to me i will happily have a conversation with.I'm happily to learn anything new and if anyone feel sad need someone to talk to, I'm here for you and never judge you.
+- ⚡ Fun fact:**I love watching Kdramas, Cdramas, and American dramas.
+I’m a bit shy and sometimes find it hard to start a conversation, but if you talk to me, I’ll happily chat with you.
+I’m always excited to learn new things, and if anyone feels sad or needs someone to talk to, I’m here for you no judgment, just support.**